 When dining in a fancy restaurant, do you need to ask the bartender to recommend you the best wine?
 If yes, you severely lack the pleasure of choosing the wine that would quench your thirst for the wine you genuinely want to drink.

-For someone unfamiliar with their wine, the product description, characteristics of wine, flavor notes only make the decision more difficult.
-But the good news is if you get yourself familiar with the basics of wine, you can learn more about your tastes and preferences that will always help you make the most delicious decision.
+For someone unfamiliar with their wine, the product description, characteristics of wine, and flavor notes only make the decision more difficult.
+But the good news is that if you get yourself familiar with the basics of wine, you can learn more about your tastes and preferences which will always help you make the most delicious decision.

 So how to learn this power and become a wine expert?
 Keep reading, and you’ll find helpful information that will help you choose the right wine that goes perfectly with your meals.

 If You Are New, Start With a Rose or White